 In this section we identify the structure of the affine variety $X'\setminus D'$ as a deformation of the quotient singularity $\CC^n/G,$ thus proving Theorem \ref{DiffTypeALE}.
-The specialization to the quotient singularity is accomplished by appealing to the classical ``sweeping out the cone with hyperplane sections" construction of Pinkham \cite[Sect. \S7]{pink} (see also \cite[Sect.
-3.1]{kk}).
-This strategy was already used in \cite[Sect.
-3]{conlon-hein-3}, although in the setting of \cite{conlon-hein-3} the required surjectivity of the restriction maps came from the fact that $D'$ was anticanonical in $X'$.
+The specialization to the quotient singularity is accomplished by appealing to the classical ``sweeping out the cone with hyperplane sections" construction of Pinkham \cite[Section 7]{pink}, and amounts to lifting the diagram (\ref{proj-compatibility}) to a one-parameter deformation.
+This strategy was previously used in \cite[Section 3]{conlon-hein-3} although, in the setting of \cite{conlon-hein-3}, the required surjectivity of the restriction maps came from the fact that $D'$ was an anti-canonical divisor in $X'$.